shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-NFT-Marketplace-using-HardHat.md

 }
 ```

 Now in the `test` directory create a file named `market-test.js` .
-This file is going to store all our unit tests.
-Import the require libraries with the following code:
+This file will contain all our unit testd.
+Import the required testing libraries with the following code:

 ```jsx
 const { expect } = require("chai");